johnjaller/canvas-project/README.md

 | Sticker                | A choice of 4 emojis
 | Zoom in                | Zoom in makes canvas objects bigger
 | Zoom out               | Zoom out makes canvas objects smaller
-| Export Canvas          | Download canvas as JPEG image
+| Export Canvas          | Download canvas as PNG image
 | Import Image           | Upload image to the canvas
 | Fill color             | Changes the color of the filling of objects
 | Stroke color           | Changes the color of outline of objects